-

 About us

 Normalising and revitalising te reo Māori is what Te Taura Whiri i te Reo Māori (Te Taura Whiri), the Māori Language Commission does.
-We put te reo Māori into action as an official language, and promote te reo Māori as an ordinary means of communication and a living language for all New Zealanders.
+We put te reo Māori into action as an official language.
+We promote it as an ordinary means of communication and a living language for all New Zealanders.

 Te Taura Whiri creates the conditions in Aotearoa for all New Zealanders to celebrate and enjoy te reo Māori as part of our national identity – everywhere, every way, and every day.